evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     not exist, it is ignored.
 In case of conflicting environment variables defined by `env` or `add_expansions_to_env`, this has highest priority.
+-   `add_to_path`: specify one or more paths to prepend to the command `PATH`, which has the following effects:
+    - If `PATH` is explicitly set in `env`, that `PATH` is ignored.
+    - The command automatically inherits the runtime environment's `PATH` environment variable.
+Then, any paths specified in `add_to_path` are prepended in the given order.
 -   `background`: if set to true, the script runs in the background instead of the foreground. `shell.exec` starts the script but does not wait for the script to exit before running the next command.